kika240/gns3-ansible/README.md

 This is my first project to github and Ansible, if my code is not good, feel free to do a pull request :D

-# Contributor

-Thanks to craigarms for the lesson on Ansible to give me the idea You can find it here: https://www.linkedin.com/in/craig-armstrong-6b733b49/